ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 	- layouts  (Your layouts)
 	- logs (Where your log files go, you can change this)
 	- model (Where your model objects go)
 	- plugins (Your custom plugins by convention)
+	- remote (Where your remote proxies go)
 	- test (Where your unit testing goes)
 	- views (Your views)